-Your driver will be an award-winning author, graduate school professor, and Pinot historian.
-He will travel with you and make sure you learn all of the fascinating things about Oregon and Pinot Noir that we love as well as just about anything else under the umbrella of “World History” you could ever hope to know.
+Your private tour guide is either an award-winning author, graduate school professor, and Pinot historian or one of our other industry expert drivers.
+We travel with you to ensure you learn all the fascinating things about Oregon and Pinot Noir.
+We also let you in on all the connections of wine and “World History” you could ever hope to know!

-Each trip is customized based on the unique needs of our customers.
-Our tour pricing includes four wineries per day with a lunch at one of Willamette Valley’s cult sandwich shops (lunch not included).
+We customize each trip based on the unique needs of our customers.
+Our tour pricing includes four wineries per day with a lunch stop at one of Willamette Valley’s cult sandwich shops.
+Lunch is not included.

-Your transportation is a BRAND NEW plug-in hybrid Volvo XC90 with all the trimmings (double moonroof, Bowers and Wilkens sound system and more)—because those who love history and wine alike deserve a car built for adventure!
+Your transportation is a BRAND NEW plug-in hybrid Volvo XC90.
+The car has all the trimmings including: a double moonroof, Bowers and Wilkens sound system and more.
+Those who love history and wine alike deserve a car built for adventure!

-Take a look at the tours below and book what fits best.
-We will then contact you in order to finalize your Willamette Valley Wine Tour itinerary!
+Take a look at the private tours below and book what fits best.
+We will then contact you to complete your Willamette Valley Wine Tour itinerary!

 What’s included: planning services, guide, education, transportation and water.